yeshua453/website/docs/introduction.md

 Flet is a framework that allows building web, desktop and mobile applications in Python without prior experience in frontend development.

-You build a UI for your program with Flet [controls](/docs/controls) which which are based on [Flutter](https://flutter.dev) by Google.
-Flet does not just "wrap" Flutter widgets, but adds its own "opinion" by combining smaller widgets, hiding complexities, implementing UI best-practices, applying reasonable defaults - all to ensure your apps look cool and professional without extra efforts.
+You can build a UI for your program with Flet [controls](/docs/controls) which are based on [Flutter](https://flutter.dev) by Google.
+Flet goes beyond merely wrapping Flutter widgets.
+It adds its own touch by combining smaller widgets, simplifying complexities, implementing UI best practices, and applying sensible defaults.
+This ensures that your applications look stylish and polished without requiring additional design efforts on your part.

 ## Flet app example